Brian-S-Park/Auto-git/README.md

 				\____|__  /____/ |__|  \____/          \___  /|__||__|
 				        \/                            /_____/

 A simple bash script that automatically pushes your code to Github without typing out all the steps.
-It savea me a lot time and I hope it can help you too.
+It saves me a lot time and I hope it can help you too.
 Works on any machine capable of running bash shell.
 I plan on adding more features in the future so stay tuned!
 Thanks for checking itout!